Course Outline

 Objective: Analyze time series data in financial markets.

-• Performing data math
+• Conduct data math operations.

 Regression and Estimation with Missing Data for Government